Vic Clausen Youth Education Program

 One of the keys to Friends of the Columbia Gorge’s success over the years has been building public support for Gorge protection.
 While we have been successful with several generations over three decades, today’s children are less connected with nature than any previous generation.
 Educators have begun to identify this lack of experience in the out-of-doors as a real problem.
 Issues include a tendency toward a sedentary lifestyle, fear of the natural environment, and a lack of environmental literacy.
 As a result, this upcoming generation may be far less equipped to take on the complex environmental challenges handed down to them.
 This could have grave consequences for the Columbia Gorge.

 The Vic Clausen Youth Education Fund was established in 2008 with a $65,000 gift from long-time supporter and Vancouver resident Phyllis Clausen in honor of her late-husband.
 With a strong environmental background, Phyllis saw the need to provide an environmental education experience.
-The Vic Clausen Youth Education Program began four years ago in partnership with the Washougal, WA, School District, where it continues today.
-Over 800 middle school students have participated in this program.
+The Vic Clausen Youth Education Program began seven years ago in partnership with the Washougal, WA, School District, where it continues today.
+Over 1000 middle school students have participated in this program.

 The goal of the program is to expose local youth to the wonders of the Columbia Gorge, its significance as a national treasure, and the story of its preservation through the Columbia River Gorge National Scenic Area Act.
-This two-day outdoor program can give each child useful outdoor skills and knowledge, as well as powerful memories which they may recall when considering the fate of Gorge protection as adults.
+This three-day outdoor program can give each child useful outdoor skills and knowledge, as well as powerful memories which they may recall when considering the fate of Gorge protection as adults.
 The Vic Clausen Youth Education Program also strives to nurture the connection that Washougal students already have to the Gorge and builds on their sense of place to develop a land stewardship ethic.

 “I feel so encouraged to know that our program is growing and that in other places, too, people are remembering the values of outdoor programs for kids' long term health and overall development.
 You are doing something of significant worth.” - Phyllis Clausen, 2011